MRCIEU/CheckSumStats/README.md

 statistical significance in GWAS.
 First we extract the top hits, using the extract\_sig\_snps() function but, alternatively, you could use the read.table() function to read in your entire dataset and then extract the top hits.
+We then search the GWAS catalog for all genetic associations for glioma that are within 50,000 base pairs of the top hits in the test dataset.

-If the top hits are not reported in the GWAS catalog this could be a sign of false positives in the test dataset, which in turn could be a sign of technical problems (such as failure to exclude low quality variants), although there may be alternative explanations.
-In the example below, we search the GWAS catalog for all genetic associations for glioma that are within 50,000 base pairs of the top hits in the test dataset.
+A lack of overlap with the GWAS catalog could be a sign of false positives in the test dataset, which in turn could be a sign of analytical issues (such as failure to exclude low quality variants).
+Alternatively, lack of overlap may reflect an insufficiently stringent “GWAS significance threshold” to define top hits in the test dataset, or may a reflect a test dataset that is unpublished and has much greater power than any previously published study.
+The function is also sensitive to the distance\_threshold used to define overlap amongst top hits.

 ``` r
 File<-system.file("extdata", "glioma_test_dat.txt", package = "CheckSumStats")